Matra Bagheera

-The Matra Bagheera is a sports car built by the automotive division of the French engineering group Matra in cooperation with automaker Simca.
+The Matra Bagheera is a sports car built by the automotive division of the French engineering group Matra from 1973 to 1980, in cooperation with automaker Simca.
 It was marketed as the Matra-Simca Bagheera until its final year of production, when its designation was changed to the Talbot-Matra Bagheera following Chrysler Europe's demise and subsequent takeover by PSA.